alaserm/VisualTAF/README.md

 5.  ## Parallel test execution <br>
 	**Selenium:**</br>
-	You would need to create new Threads by yourself in your Java code
+	You would need to create new Threads by yourself in Java code
 	```javascript
 		new Thread() {